ArtifactDB/gobbler/README.md

 ### Uploads and updates

 To upload a new version of an asset of a project, users should create a temporary directory within the staging directory.
-The directory may have any name but should avoid starting with `request-`.
+The temporary directory may have any name but should avoid starting with `request-`.
 Files within this temporary directory will be transferred to the appropriate subdirectory within the registry, subject to the following rules:

 - Hidden files (i.e., prefixed with `.`) are ignored.
 - Symbolic links to directories are not allowed.
-- Symbolic links to files only allowed if the symlink target is an existing file within a project-asset-version subdirectory of the registry.
+- Symbolic links to files are allowed if:
+  - The symlink target is an existing file within a project-asset-version subdirectory of the registry.
+  - The symlink target is a file in the same temporary directory.

 Once this directory is constructed and populated, the user should create a file with the `request-upload-` prefix.
 This file should be JSON-formatted with the following properties: